 The Hippocratic spirit that guides the practice of medicine and pharmacy also guides our actions.
-We are honest, compassionate and contantly concerned with modernizing our activity and enhancing our products.
-We believe a valuable medicine is not necessarily an expensive one, but a medicine people can afford and which brings the company a reasonable profit, a profit that satisfies our shareholders and allows us to target performance by permanently investing in people, technology and carefully selected partnerships.
+We are honest, humane, and concerned with the modernization of our activity and products.
+We believe that a valuable medicine is not necessarily an expensive one, but one that people can afford and that brings us a reasonable return, a return that satisfies our shareholders, and one that allows us to aim for performance by continually investing in people, technology, and carefully chosen partnerships.